Data Center: Application & Importance

 To eliminate or reduce damage to data processing equipment and other critical equipment by limiting transient (surge) voltages and currents (surges) on electrical circuits may come from inside a facility, or may be injected into a facility from the outside.

 To detect and warn people through visual and audio appliances when smoke, fire, carbon monoxide or other emergencies are present and to extinguish or control a fire, smoke and products of a fire or any combination thereof

-Helps in keeping the rodent away from the protected area with high frequency ultrasonic sounds
+It helps in keeping the rodent away from the protected area with high-frequency ultrasonic sounds

 Used to monitor the Data Center overall security over LAN and/or Internet